cloud9ide/livereload-example/README.md

 Click Preview -> Preview running application in Cloud9

-Then modify the style.scss, script.js or index.html files and watch it compile and apply your changes to your page in real time!
+Then modify the style.scss, script.js or index.html files and watch it compile and apply the changes to your page in real time!